issp-center-dev/DCore/doc/support/faqs.rst

 If the chemical potential and/or self-energy look oscillating as a function of the iteration number, decrease ``sigma_mix`` parameter in [control] block.

 You might also need to improve the accuracy of QMC sampling by increasing the measurement time.

+If the oscillation persists, consider expanding the unitcell to address a symmetry broken solution.

 Can I enforce zero magnetic moment?